BouzasLab25/bouzaslab25.github.io/_posts/2017-11-14-posts-from-lab-25.md

 ![Alt text](/LabPictures/IMG_8581 2.JPG)

-**Dr. Arturo Bouzas on his masterly conference "Adaptación a entornos volátiles e inciertos" (Adaptation to volatile and uncertain environments), acknowledging his students**
+**Dr. Arturo Bouzas on his masterly conference "Adaptación a entornos volátiles e inciertos" (Adaptation to volatile and uncertain environments), acknowledging all of his students at the Lab.**

 ____